-In the past few years, the focus on the time required to learn new skills has gathered unprecedented momentum.
-This has led to new terms like microlearning and microskills® and how learning in the digital age has had to evolve to this new reality where learners are mobile, starved of time and on a constant lookout for newer ways to stay engaged.
+In the past few years, the focus to learn new skills has gathered unprecedented momentum.
+This has led to new forms of learning like microlearning and outcomes like Microskills®.

-We had mentioned how a new approach to learning, such as microlearning was paving the way for innovation in digital learning and making learning more effective.
-So how does microlearning, a form of learning that we can experience in short bursts of time that are as little as 2 minutes, differ from traditional learning?
+We had mentioned how a new approach to learning, was paving the way for innovation in digital learning and making learning more effective.
+So how does a form of learning that we can experience in short bursts of time that are as little as 2 minutes, differ from traditional learning?

-5. Digital Agility: Given that microlearning was born as a result of the current digital transformation we find ourselves in, it means microlearning content also inherently has higher digital agility.
-By agility here, we mean microlearning is suited for all kinds of digital experiences – from notebooks and tablets to mobile and virtual / augmented devices.
+Microlearning is suited for all kinds of digital experiences – from notebooks and tablets to mobile and virtual / augmented devices.
 Traditional learning, by virtue of it’s legacy is not built only for a digital experience.
 While that does not mean that we cannot have traditional learning also experienced in digital formats, the degree of flexibility in creating holistic and memorable digital experiences from traditional learning is far less when compared to microlearning.
 One example of this flexibility is in personalization.
 While a traditional learning program on customer service can be extremely beneficial for a team of 200 customer service reps, the ability to personalize which of these reps require more training (and content) in body language over those who require support in building rapport is extremely limited and harder to pull off using traditional learning methods.
-Contrast this with microlearning and you can start with a set of short modules or microskills® on customer service for all 200 reps and over time see how they fare to identify skills gaps across various microskills®.
-This can enable an organization to hone in on specific areas where a rep requires more support and thereby create microskills® that are specific for that rep. Building more content for a rep on only body language enables him or her to focus more deeply on a gap they need to address to improve performance, which helps organizations to better track the effectiveness of learning.
+Contrast this with microlearning and you can start with a set of short modules or Microskills® on customer service for all 200 reps and over time see how they fare to identify skill gaps across various Microskills®.
+This can enable an organization to hone in on specific areas where a rep requires more support and thereby create Microskills® that are specific for that rep. Building more content for a rep on only body language enables him or her to focus more deeply on a gap they need to address to improve performance, which helps organizations to better track the effectiveness of learning.

-Note: Microskill® is an official licensed trademark of InspireOne Technologies
+Note: Microskill® & Master-O® are official licensed trademarks of InspireOne Technologies